julzaza/wildwitchherbs/_posts/2026-01-24-unlucky-spring-days-folk-taboos.md

 This was not superstition alone — it reflected deep environmental knowledge tied to frost cycles and soil warmth.

+Some plants were **entirely forbidden to harvest until later in the season**.
+Folk belief held that taking them too early could bring illness, bad luck, or offend the spirits of the land.

+For a detailed look at these forbidden spring plants and the taboos surrounding them, see **[Plants You Should Never Harvest in Early Spring](/plants-not-to-harvest-early-spring/)**.

 ---

 ## Why These Taboos Existed